 - Sleep issues

-NOTE: Paperwork must be received two days prior to your appointment.
+NOTE: Paperwork must be received three days prior to your appointment.
 It is important we have time to collaborate and make a plan.
 We sometimes spend a few hours reviewing cases before a patient comes in.
 If the paperwork is not received, your appointment will likely be rescheduled.